-- Ambulance and medics onsite the entire day - Advance registration preferred to avoid contact with our staff.
-It's fast, easy and safe - Request registration slip at front gate and return completed to Registration - Bring your own pen for Registration.
-We won't share - Adult riders and parents of minors only need attend Registration - Protective barrier installed between staff and riders for Registration - Credit card payment preferred.
-No signature required - Cash sales require exact change.
-We won't give you change
+- Ambulance and medics onsite the entire day (if applicable). - Advance registration preferred to avoid contact with our staff.
+It's fast, easy and safe. - Request registration slip at facility entrance or print at home and return completed form to registration. - Bring your own pen for Registration.
+We won't share. - Only those riding and parents of minors need to visit registration. - Protective barrier installed between staff and riders for registration. - Credit card payment preferred.
+No signature required. - Cash sales require exact change.
+We won't give you change. - Be prepared to take your trash home with you. - Facility closes at 6 p.m. or immediately after completion of activity.
+No overnight camping. - The CDC recommends persons who are sick with fever or cough, elderly or at high risk to stay at home.
+Please do not attend our event if this applies to you.

-- Be prepared to take your trash home with you.
-We don't want it - Facility closes at 6 pm or immediately after completion of activity.
-No overnight camping - The CDC recommends persons who are sick with fever or cough, elderly or at high risk to stay at home.
-We do too.
-Please do not attend our event - Please take your temperature before you leave home.
-If you have a temperature of at least 100.4 you have a fever and should stay home. - If you know you have had contact with someone diagnosed with having COVID-19 in the last 14 days, please stay home. - Respect our local community wear gloves and wash hands if supporting our local businesses - We know this all sounds awful, but it's for your own good and all concerned.
+- Please take your temperature before you leave home.
+If you have a temperature of at least 100.4, you have a fever.
+You should stay home. - If you know you have had contact with someone diagnosed with having COVID-19 in the last 14 days, please stay home. - Respect our local community wear gloves and wash hands when supporting our local businesses. - We know this all sounds awful, but it's for your safety and all concerned.